coderboy-exe/judas/README.md

 ## Setup

-1. Navigate into the `NewsAggrPython` directory.
+1. Navigate into the `judas` directory.
 2. Create a virtual environment named `my-env`:

 ```python